imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-03-Getting-Started-With-JavaScript/questions.md

 *List the JavaScript keywords and describe their purpose and function.*

-* break - used to jump out of a loop
+* break - used to jump out of a loop.
-* case - used as a comparator for the item in a switch statement
+* case - used as a comparator for the item in a switch statement.
-* catch - used to handle an error
+* catch - used to handle an error.
 * class - used to define a class.
 * const - creates a readOnly reference to a variable.
 * continue - this statement is used to skip on iteration of a loop.
 * debugger - invokes available debugging functionality.
 * default - used as default actions for switch and export statements.
-* delete - used to delete object properties or array elements
+* delete - used to delete object properties or array elements.
 * do - creates a loop that executes until a condition is met.
 * else - perform an action when an if statement's criteria is not met.
 * export - this statement is used to export functions, objects or primitives from a file or module.
 * extends - used to create a class that is a child of another class.
-* finally - is used to perform an action after a try-catch block (regardless of the try-catch results)
+* finally - is used to perform an action after a try-catch block (regardless of the try-catch results).
 * for - creates a loop that executes until a condition is met.
 * function - used to create a function.
 * if - used to test a condition.